Myth: There are too many wild horses and burros on public lands, and their numbers must be reduced.

 Myth: Without the federal grazing program assistance, ranchers would be unable to carry on a cherished family tradition and way of life.

-Fact: Small family ranchers, just as small family farmers, have far more to fear from corporate interests than they do from responsible federal lands management policy.
-In fact, about 70 percent of cattle producers in the West own all the land they operate on and do not rely on public lands grazing whatsoever.
+Fact: Small family ranchers and small family farmers have far more to fear from corporate interests than they do from responsible federal lands management policy.
+In fact, only 2.7 percent of the nation’s total livestock operators hold federal grazing permits.
 It can reasonably be argued that those ranchers who benefit from ridiculously cheap public lands grazing fees and other government subsidies associated with federal grazing permits have a distinct advantage over those who do not.
 Many of these ranchers who now fancy themselves as modern day cattle barons are millionaires and billionaires who made their fortunes in other businesses.
-The top 10 percent of public lands grazing permit holders control a striking 65 percent of all livestock on BLM lands and 49 percent on USFS lands.
-The bottom 50 percent of public lands grazing permit holders control just 7 percent of livestock on BLM lands and 3 percent on USFS lands.

-Because public lands grazing allotments require ownership of private base property, and wealthy individuals and corporations own more private property (i.e., base property), they wind up with more federal grazing allotments.
+Because grazing allotments on public lands require ownership of private base property, and wealthy individuals and corporations own more private property (i.e., base property), they wind up with more federal grazing allotments.
 Hence, these wealthy operations benefit from numerous taxpayer subsidies, while small family operations struggle to make ends meet.
 Wealthy individuals and corporations are increasingly buying out small ranching operations—acres at a time.
 With rising operating costs and mounting debts, most small family ranchers are looking for work outside the ranch and a way out of ranching.
+In fact, according to the USDA’s 2022 Census of Agriculture, while the number of small ranches has decreased in recent years, the number of ranches with more than 500, 1,000, and 2,500 cows have all increased substantially from 2017 to 2022.

 Some ranchers have expressed an interest in a proposal that would provide for their needs as they transition into other lines of work.
-If a rancher voluntarily relinquishes his/her federal grazing permit, the government would compensate the permittee $175 per animal unit month (the amount of forage necessary to graze one cow and calf for one month).
-Not only would such an arrangement help ranchers and be a huge cost savings to taxpayers (see last myth), but it would also allow forage to be reallocated to wildlife, including wild horses and burros.
+In recent years, federal legislation has been introduced that would allow grazing permit holders to voluntarily waive permits to graze on federal lands in exchange for market value compensation.
+Not only would such arrangements help ranchers and present a huge cost savings to taxpayers (see last myth), but it would also allow forage to be reallocated to wildlife, including wild horses and burros.

-Myth: Removed horses and burros are adopted to loving homes through the government’s Adopt Program.
+Myth: Removed horses and burros are adopted to loving homes through the government’s adoption programs.

 Fact: While the BLM has an obligation to ensure that the persons adopting wild horses and burros are “qualified” adopters, many people do not fully understand the responsibility and commitments that are required to care for an adopted animal, thus setting the stage for failed adoptions.
 Rigorous screening of potential adopters, as well as education and monitoring, are critical to the success of any adoption.
 Sadly, the BLM has failed in all of these areas.
 In 1997, the Associated Press uncovered enormous and egregious abuse within the adoption program, including the revelation that many individuals were adopting large numbers of wild horses only to turn around and make sizable profits by selling them for slaughter.
 To make matters worse, The New York Times reported on a Justice Department investigation that revealed the BLM had a “don’t ask, don’t tell” policy on this issue, and that, in fact, many BLM employees were well aware that adopters intended to sell horses for slaughter after receiving title.
-Only after being sued by wild horse advocates did the BLM agree to implement measures to stem the tide of horses going to slaughter.
-Even now, countless horses fall through the cracks.
+A 2015 Department of the Interior Office of Inspector General report concluded that a single buyer had sent approximately 1,700 wild horses to slaughter.
+Even now, countless horses continue to fall through the cracks.
 A 2021 New York Times report exposed grave problems with the BLM’s Adoption Incentive Program, whereby individuals receive cash payments to adopt captive wild horses.
 This program is deeply flawed and results in scores of formerly wild horses ending up at slaughter.
 The 1971 Wild Free-Roaming Horses and Burros Act and its legislative history make it clear that Congress, with overwhelming public support, intended for wild horses and burros to be protected in the wild, removed only when necessary, and, if removed, guaranteed humane treatment.
-They were never to be sold for slaughter.

-Fact: In 2001, the BLM adopted a reckless strategy to reduce the numbers of wild horses and burros on public lands by more than half by the year 2005, without any environmental review whatsoever.
-Up to that point in time, adoptions had kept pace with removals.
-Increased removals resulted in a backlog of animals awaiting adoption.
-Many animals were automatically shipped to long-term holding facilities and never even put up for adoption.
-In 2020, the BLM effectively doubled down on its misguided approach to “managing” wild horses, submitting a report to Congress that called for removing 18,000–20,000 equines from the range each year at a cost of nearly $1 billion in the first five years alone, With more than 60,000 animals languishing in holding facilities, costs for the inflated number of removals and the animals’ care have mounted—all directly attributable to BLM’s own misguided strategy.
+Fact: In 2020, the BLM put forth a reckless strategy to drastically reduce the numbers of wild horses and burros on public lands—without any careful environmental review—that called for removing a staggering 18,000–20,000 wild horses annually (at a cost of nearly $1 billion in the first five years alone).
+Not surprisingly, increased removals resulted in a backlog of animals awaiting adoption.
+Many animals are automatically shipped to long-term holding facilities and never even put up for adoption.
+With more than 66,000 animals now in holding facilities, costs for the inflated number of removals and the animals’ care have mounted—all directly attributable to the BLM’s own misguided strategy.
 The BLM’s fiscal year 2005 budget for administering the program was $39 million.
 The program’s 2023 budget was nearly $148 million.

 Each year, through annual appropriations legislation, Congress includes prohibitions against lethal control for wild horses and burros—a sign of the strong bipartisan support that exists to protect these cherished icons from cruel treatment and destruction.
 National polling shows overwhelming support to protect wild horses, and past suggestions of destroying these animals have been met with public outcry.

-Western rangelands can sustain the wild horses and burros that exist, particularly if the BLM adopts a proactive approach using humane and proven fertility control methods such as porcine zona pellucida, or “PZP.”
+Western rangelands can sustain the wild horses and burros that exist, particularly if the BLM adopts a proactive approach using humane and proven fertility control methods such as porcine zona pellucida (PZP).
 The BLM manages 245 million acres of public lands in the United States.
-Wild horses and burros are now relegated to less than 27 million acres of those lands (where they are still vastly outnumbered by livestock).
-Over the years, the BLM has continued to reduce the acreage available to wild horses and burros; roughly 20 million acres of designated habitat for wild equines have been revoked since passage of the 1971 law.
+Wild horses and burros are now relegated to fewer than 27 million acres of those lands (where they are still vastly outnumbered by livestock).
+Over the years, the BLM has continued to reduce the acreage available to wild horses and burros; over 20 million acres of designated habitat for wild equines have been revoked since passage of the 1971 law.